theAvoidact.com

 General contractors, subcontractors, and owners face the most acute exposure under the AVOID Act.
 Labor Law § 240 and § 241 cases demand fast identification of responsible parties and immediate access to contract and insurance documentation.

-• 90-day window to assert contractual indemnification against subcontractors
+• 90-day window to assert indemnification and contribution claims against subcontractors

 • COI review and additional insured verification must happen within days of service

-• Employer exception preserves WCL § 11 grave injury claims with 120-day window
+• Employer exception preserves WCL § 11 grave injury claims with a 90-day window from the trigger event

-• Subcontractor contract retrieval must be instant, not weeks-long
+• Subcontractor contract retrieval must be immediate to meet the filing deadline

 Insurance